data-prep-kit/data-prep-kit/transforms/universal/opensearch/README.md

   --os_verify_certs OS_VERIFY_CERTS
                         If True, the OpenSearch client and server should use correct SSL certificates --vector_method_cli_param OS_VECTOR_METHOD
                         Defines the vector storage parameters.
-For teh standard knn plugin, ,it can be None, or see the other options at https://docs.opensearch.org/latest/mappings/supported-field-types/knn-methods-engines/
+For the standard knn plugin, ,it can be None, or see the other options at https://docs.opensearch.org/latest/mappings/supported-field-types/knn-methods-engines/
                         for jVector we use {"name": "disk_ann", "engine": "jvector", "space_type": "l2", "parameters": {"m": 32, "ef_construction": 200}}
 ```